Wrongful Death Defendant in Florida: Damages, Exposure, and Asset Protection

 Insurance Limits and Uninsurable Exposure

-Liability insurance is the first line of defense in any wrongful death claim, but death cases expose two structural problems that other personal injury claims do not.
+Liability insurance is the first defense in any wrongful death claim, but death cases expose two structural problems that other personal injury claims do not.

 Inadequate policy limits for compensatory damages combined with zero coverage for punitive damages make wrongful death the most dangerous liability category for personal assets.